What is the science of homeopathy?

 First, let me describe the “similum”.
 This is the principle that homeopaths follow in order to select a single healing medicine out of thousands.
 This law predicts how sick people will react to a medicine based on the test record of that medicine when healthy people took it.
 Note, medicine is usually only tested on sick people or animals of non-humans.
-The principle says to identify a medicine that will heal any illness, that is, the discomforts of a sick person should be similar to the symptoms produced by a healthy person when they test that curative medicine.
+The principle instructs us how to identify a medicine that will heal specific symptoms that will lead to heal wider illness.
+The principle is, the discomforts of a sick person should be similar to the symptoms produced by a healthy person when they test that curative medicine.

-The states that any medicine that can cause symptoms of illness can (only when prepared by a pharmacy for homeopathic medicines)can also cause similar symptoms in a healthy person.
-Rephrasing the same rule from the perspective of the patient, homeopathic medicines that cause problems for a healthy person, will also cure sick persons if the sick person shares some key symptoms (problems) that occurred when the healthy person tried the medicine.
+The fundamental principle of homeopathy states that any medicine that can cause symptoms of illness can (only when prepared by a pharmacy for homeopathic medicines) can also cause similar symptoms in a healthy person.
+Rephrasing the same rule from the perspective of the patient, homeopathic medicines that cause minor symptoms for a healthy person, will also cure sick persons if the sick person shares some key symptoms that our databases of testing symptoms occurred when the healthy person took that medicine.
 That is, during tests, the healthy person will produce benign and temporary discomforts that can be found in the sick people that that medicine healed.
 Repeating this principle in simpler terms, if the healthy person feels some of the same discomforts that sick person feel, that medicine will heal the same symptoms in the sick person.

 What is scientific about this guiding principle?